 Businesses of all sizes should consider an alternative to the ten-year lease.

-Thankfully, there is a better way.
-In recent years, the market for agile real estate has exploded, and it’s continuing to grow.
+But traditional real estate models, with their long-lease terms and capital requirements, can sometimes inhibit business agility.
+As companies have recognized that in recent years, the market for agile real estate has exploded, and it’s continuing to grow.
 According to CBRE, flexible space in the top ten markets grew by 25% in 2018 alone.

 So what is agile real estate?

 Let’s start with what it’s not: moving your team into hot desks in a coworking space.
 Flexible office space solutions have been around for the better part of three decades, but the coworking boom has brought a new level of experience and scale to the game.
-The principle is the same: a business can access just the right amount of space for their needs, but today those businesses – and the office spaces – are much bigger.
+The principle is the same: a business can access just the right amount of space for their needs, but today those businesses—and the office spaces—are much bigger.
 At WeWork, over one-third of Fortune 500 companies are taking advantage of our agile workspace solutions.

 Agile real estate gives businesses of all sizes the ability to match their real estate precisely to their needs, so they can move faster and invest where it matters, all while providing a great experience for their people.

 How to tell if an agile real estate model is right for your company

 Perhaps your company is in hypergrowth mode.
 You can’t project beyond next year how many people you’ll hire, but you know you’ll need a lot.
 Or maybe your business is considering downsizing to stay profitable.
 Or possibly you’re taking some big bets and want to bring in a supplementary workforce for an unknown period of time.